 CANNABIS-ASSISTED SOMATIC PSYCHOTHERAPY

-The emerging field of psychedelic-assisted therapy is opening new pathways for trauma healing, self-discovery, and personal growth.
-Cannabis-Assisted Somatic Psychotherapy (CASP) offers a unique approach, combining the entheogenic use of cannabis with Mindfulness-Based Somatic Therapy.
+The emerging field of psychedelic-assisted therapy is opening new pathways for trauma healing, self-exploration, and personal growth.
+Cannabis-Assisted Somatic Psychotherapy (CASP) offers a unique approach, combining the intentional use of cannabis with Mindfulness-Based Somatic Therapy.

 I offer CASP sessions in-person at my office in NW Portland.
 This work is also available online (by Zoom) for clients located anywhere in Oregon or California.
 I offer CASP in two ways: